Categoricity of modular and Shimura curves: Arithmetic

 where we denote by $L$ the field generated over $\QQ^{\ab}(\Sigma)$ by the coordinates of the $p(\tau_i)$.
-In the same way, the tower of modular curves associated to the $\Gamma(N)$ gives rise to another homomorphism
+In the same way, the tower of modular curves associated to the $\Gamma(N)$ gives rise to another conjugacy class of homomorphisms

-and these two maps commute with the surjection $\hat{\Gamma}\rightarrow\overline{\Gamma}$.
+and any two homomorphisms corresponding to compatible points in the fibre commute with the surjection $\hat{\Gamma}\rightarrow\overline{\Gamma}$.
 Therefore, if we show that (\ref{4}) has finite index, then Condition \ref{omega1} follows.

-Note that $\hat{\Gamma}$ is a finite index subgroup of $\SL_2(\hat{\ZZ})$ and it is well known that we can associate with $\tau_i$ an elliptic curve $E_i$ defined over $\QQ(j_i)$, where $j_i:=j(E_i)=j(\tau_i)$ such that (\ref{4}) is the restriction of
+Note that $\hat{\Gamma}$ is a finite index subgroup of $\SL_2(\hat{\ZZ})$ and it is well known that we can associate with $\tau_i$ an elliptic curve $E_i$ defined over $\QQ(j_i)$, where $j_i:=j(E_i)=j(\tau_i)$, such that (\ref{4}) is the restriction of

 coming from the Galois representation on the Tate module of the product of the $E_i$.
 In the case that the $j_i$ are algebraic, then the image of (\ref{5}) is open by \cite{R}, Theorem 3.5.
-Note that we are using a theorem of Faltings here that, because the $E_i$ are mutually non-isogenous (since the $\tau_i$ belong to distinct $\GL_2(\QQ)^+$-orbits), the systems of $p$-adic representations associated to any $E_i$ and $E_j$ do not become isomorphic over a finite extension.
+Note that we are using a theorem of Faltings here that, because the $E_i$ are mutually non-isogenous (since the $\tau_i$ belong to distinct $\GL_2(\QQ)^+$ orbits), the systems of $p$-adic representations associated to any $E_i$ and $E_j$ do not become isomorphic over a finite extension.
 One may reduce to the case that the $j_i$ are algebraic by the usual specialisation arguments (see, for example, \cite{P}, Remark 6.12).

 We recall that $\SL_2(\hat{\ZZ})^m$ satisfies the condition of \cite{R}, Lemma 3.4.
 If $U$ denotes the open image of (\ref{5}) then it necessarily contains an open subgroup $U'$ that is a product of open subgroups in the $m$ factors.
 By the aforementioned condition, the closure of the commutator subgroup of $U'$ is open in $U'$.
 It is also contained in the commutator subgroup of $U$ and so the closure of the commutator subgroup of $U$ is open in $U$.